eea/reportek.zopebuildout/README.rst

 Translation files
 =================
 You will need to update translations from time to time as new i18n:translate tags are added to the project.
-There are 2 places tranaslation tags are picked from:
+There are 2 places translation tags are picked from:
  * the zpt files found in the Product source files
  * the ZODB (either DTMLs or Page Templates)